 The application should be submitted via this portal.

-Any questions regarding the call for applications should be submitted to email@example.com no later than 28 February 2019.
-The answer to all questions received will be posted on www.EurIreland.ie website.
+Any questions regarding the call for applications should be submitted to firstname.lastname@example.org and not the School of Law.
+The answers to many Frequently Asked Questions are available on the www.EurIreland.ie website.

 Late applications will not be accepted.

 Further information on the evaluation criteria and assessment process is available from the Government of Ireland Scholarship/HEA information flyer.

 Postgraduate Ussher Fellowships